Skip to main content

 CLI CommandShort description

-juno dev ejectInitializes your project to extend a Satellite.
+juno dev ejectInitializes your project for writing serverless functions.

 juno dev startStarts the local development environment using Docker.

 juno dev buildCompiles your custom Satellite's code.
-Changes are automatically redeployed.
+Changes are automatically redeployed locally.

 juno upgrade -t s -s ./target/deploy/satellite.wasm.gzUpgrades your Satellite in production.